express-in-code-game/excode-design/design/design.md

 ## user experience

 - events (tournaments, matches) are at the center, home page contains official events and most upvoted
-  - games have max duration time, so most events have precise start and finish time, they can be easily planned for, no waiting
+  - games tend to have reasonable duration time, so most events have estimatable start and finish time, they can be  planned for
+  - event rounds start at X, no waiting for the opponent
   - official events start at X, not when full
   - users can create events (invite only or public), unset time constraints
 - players have rating, rating can be reset